grpc-ecosystem/grpc-gateway/README.md

 Golang import paths.
 They are compatible with
 [the parameters with the same names in `protoc-gen-go`](https://github.com/golang/protobuf#parameters).

-In addition we also support the `request_context` parameter in order to use the `http.Request`'s Context (only for Go 1.7 and above).
+In addition, we also support the `request_context` parameter in order to use the `http.Request`'s Context (only for Go 1.7 and above).
 This parameter can be useful to pass the request-scoped context between the gateway and the gRPC service.

 `protoc-gen-grpc-gateway` also supports some more command line flags to control logging.
-You can give these flags together with parameters above.
+You can give these flags together with the parameters above.
 Run `protoc-gen-grpc-gateway --help` for more details about the flags.

 Similarly, `protoc-gen-openapiv2` supports command-line flags to control OpenAPI